Bamboozlerrl/Rule-Edits/README.md

   - (2) Rules are to be interpreted by the CRC only.
 In the event of a disagreement, the interpretation of a rule that is applied to NALTP will be decided by a majority vote from the CRC.
   - (3) If any member of the CRC is personally involved or their team is involved in a dispute that needs a ruling they will be forced to recuse themselves from the relevant CRC discussions, and subsequent vote.
 The CRC can, at their discretion, question these recused members if they have inquiries during their investigation.
     - (a) In the event of an even number of voting members, a tied vote will be considered failed.
+    - (b) If a vote cannot be failed, a league manager will cast a tiebreaking vote.
   - (4) Any rule change that will affect an upcoming or ongoing season is available for veto by the relevant GMs or Captains of the affected season.
   - (5) Changes to CRC structure can only be made through CRC vote, an independent committee and/or public referendum.
 These changes are not available for veto.